 William in York

-He had thought he’d won England was won in 1066 at Hastings.
+He had thought he’d won England in 1066 at Hastings.
 But after three years of rebellion and insurgency, the north rose and destroyed two of his castles in York.

 In the autumn of 1069, he hastened to the charred ruins of York and ordered his final solution.
-Not only were people to be killed, villages destroyed, but, (Orderic vitalis) ‘all crops and herds, chattels and food of every kind be brought together and burned to ashes, so that the whole region north of the Humber be stripped of sustenance.’
+Not only were people to be killed, villages destroyed, but, wrote Orderic vitalis ‘all crops and herds, chattels and food of every kind be brought together and burned to ashes, so that the whole region north of the Humber be stripped of sustenance.’

 The Scots attack too